 The following modules are available in 2023/24 for Sustainable Food Systems and Food Security MSc (formerly called Sustainable Food Systems MSc) and are examples of the modules you are likely to study.
 All Modules are subject to change.
 You will study 180 credits in total.

-Introduction to sustainable food systems – 30 credits
+Introduction to Sustainable Food Systems – 30 credits

 This module aims to equip you with the research methods and analytical techniques used in sustainability research, as well as the capabilities required to lead change in the food system.

-Sustainable food production – 15 credits
+Sustainable Food Production and Food Security – 15 credits

-Sustainable food consumption – 15 credits
+Sustainable Food Consumption – 15 credits

-Food systems fieldtrip – 15 credits
+Food Systems Field Trip – 15 credits

-Food systems research project – 60 credits
+Food Systems Research Project – 60 credits